cstyan/adbDocumentation/README.md

   unsigned magic;         /* command ^ 0xffffffff             */

 First argument, second argument?
-Okay, I guess there is no point in having tons of fields with `null` values for half depending on the type of command we're sending.
-This makes sense due to the limited size of USB packet, but having different possible meanings for the value of `arg1` and `arg2` based on what type of `command` we're sending can be frustrating.
-It also means that any error messages are passed back as strings and we would have to parse strings to react to those errors.
+Okay, I guess there is no point in having tons of fields with `null` values for half of them depending on the type of command we're sending.
+However, having different possible meanings for the value of `arg1` and `arg2` based on what type of `command` we're sending can be confusing.
+It also means that any error messages are passed back as strings and we would have to parse strings to react in order to react to those errors.

 But where is the data you ask?
 I don't even know.
 Actually I do.